ronnielutaro/ronnielutaro/README.md

 Currently at **[StartHub Africa](https://starthubafrica.org/)**, I lead programs that turn ideas into scalable businesses by working closely with universities, innovation hubs, and ecosystem partners.
 My past work includes designing and building software products, training young women in STEM under the UN Women’s African Girls Can Code Initiative and building logistics and geospatial data tools for infrastructure development, equipping me with a solid foundation in creating solutions that solve real-world problems.

-**What I’m Currently Building:** A new class of Advertising Technology (AdTech) solutions that empower African agencies to:
+**What I’m Currently Building:** a new class of Advertising Technology (AdTech) solutions that empower African agencies to:
 - Boost campaign efficiency
 - Reduce budget waste and maximize ROI
 - Unlock new possibilities in programmatic advertising